janbaer/myhomepage/source/projects.md

 ![HowCanI](images/howcani.png)

 This webapp is written with using Angular 2 and it's running as a Github webpage.
 Like **MDWiki** it's using Github for storing the data.
 The questions you asked and answered yourself will be stored as issues in your own Github repository.
-To use it you just have the authorize HowCanI with your Github account to use your repository.
+To use it, you just have the authorize HowCanI with your Github account to use your repository.

 The website is reachable under [www.howcani.eu](https://www.howcani.eu).

-Both projects I use intensively for myself as you can see [here](https://www.howcani.eu/#/questions/janbaer/howcani), so this web applications will be maintained for the next year and in the case of the cases, your data are always stored and reachable on Github under your personal account.
+Both projects I use intensively for myself, as you can see [here](https://www.howcani.eu/#/questions/janbaer/howcani), so this web applications will be maintained for the next years and in the case of the cases, your data are always stored and reachable on Github under your personal account.

 ---